axelleferriere/axelleferriere.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I'm a Chaired Professor at [PSE](https://www.parisschoolofeconomics.eu/en/) and a Research Fellow at the [CNRS](https://cnrs.fr/en/).
-I'm also a Research Affiliate at the [CEPR](https://cepr.org/).
+I'm a professor at [PSE](https://www.parisschoolofeconomics.eu/en/) and a research fellow at the [CNRS](https://cnrs.fr/en/).
+I'm also a research affiliate at the [CEPR](https://cepr.org/).

 My research focuses on macroeconomics and heterogeneity, with emphasis on fiscal policy.